LewdFerret/LewdFerret-ModTools/README.md

 npm i
 ```

+Create a directory called 'data'

-Create a data/config.json file, with the following format:
+Create a config.json file, in the data directory, with the following format:
 ```json
 {
     "token": "[YOUR TOKEN]",